FlavioLorenzi/ComputerGraphics/README.md

 ## Hair shading (BSDF for a more realistic-looking hairs)
-This section is well described in the [report](HairShading/Report.pdf)
+This section is well described in the [report](HairShading/Report.pdf).

-some results are showed following:
+Some results are showed following:

 ![](HairShading/out/azimuthil_scattering/1first.jpg)